ShipEngine/connect-website/native-rendering/documents-designer/design-window.md

 * **Align Bottoms** - align all selected items to bottom of first selected item
 * **Align Middles** - align all selected items to middle of first selected item
 * **Make Same Height** - set height of all selected items to height of first selected item
-* **Make Same Width** - set width of all selected items to height of first selected item
+* **Make Same Width** - set width of all selected items to width of first selected item
-* **Make Same Size** - make same size of all selected items to height of first selected item
+* **Make Same Size** - set size of all selected items to size of first selected item
 * **Make Horizontal Spacing Equal** - set horizontal spacing between all selected items equal
 * **Increse Horizontal Spacing** - increase horizontal spacing between all selected items
 * **Decrease Horizontal Spacing** - decrease horizontal spacing between all selected items